Mental Health and Crisis Services

 - Ozone House's Crisis Line is available 24/7 for youth looking for support or are at risk of homelessness.
 (734) 662-2222

-- Ozone House Prevention and Diversion Program: This program serves youth (ages 10-18) who are at risk for involvement with the Juvenile Justice System or other unsafe issues such as but not limited to homelessness, family crisis, mental health support and gang involvement.
+- Ozone House Prevention Program: This program serves youth (ages 10-17) who are at risk for involvement with the Juvenile Justice System or other unsafe issues such as but not limited to homelessness, family crisis, mental health support and gang involvement.
 Contact 934-662-2222 or send a direct email to kphillips@ozonehouse.org for support.

 - SafeHouse Center is available 24/7 to help survivors of domestic violence or sexual assault.
 Helpline: (734) 995-5444.
 Spanish Language Website.